Imrankhankhattar/YT-Clone/DEPLOYMENT.md

 - **Build Command**: `cd server && npm install`
 - **Start Command**: `npm start`

+**Important**:
-**Important**: The root package.json now has a `start` script that uses `start-server.js` to properly launch the server from the server directory.
+- The root package.json now has a `start` script that uses `start-server.js` to properly launch the server from the server directory.
+- The Dockerfile has been updated to install server dependencies correctly.

 ### 3. Important Notes